KPI of the Day – Retail: # Reorder point (ROP)

 Recommendations for this KPI also include the following:

 - Tracking purchases and sales orders in order to identify patterns and trends, in the case of smaller businesses,

 - Implementing an Inventory Management Software System which will track inventory movement in all locations, in the case of multiple store retailers;

-- Building on historical data to accurately forecast demand and plan out on inventory stock.
+- Building on historical data to accurately forecast demand and plan out inventory stock.

 In a theoretical model, the reorder point for replenishment should occur when the level of inventory drops to zero.
 However, in actual business situations, there is a lag between the moment of placing an order and the moment when the products are received, thus the reordering point will always be higher than zero.

-Optimized inventory management systems operate with a lower reorder point, as a higher level locks in more capital.
+Optimized inventory management systems operate with a lower reorder point, as higher-level stocks in more capital.